RedisLabs/redislabs-docs/content/platforms/kubernetes/_index.md

 ## Step 4: Create a Redis database and test your connectivity

 We are now ready to create the database and connect to it.
-The following curl command can be used to create a database on port 12000. the database will be named "sample-db".
+The following curl command can be used to create a database on port 12000.
+The default database name is "sample-db".

     kubectl exec -it redispack-deployment-709212938-765lg bash

     # curl -k -u "cihan@redislabs.com:redislabs123" --request POST --url "https://localhost:9443/v1/bdbs" --header 'content-type: application/json' --data '{"name":"sample-db","type":"redis","memory_size":1073741824,"port":12000}'

-To test the connection to the database, we will use the _redis-cli_ tool.
+To test the connection to the database, we use the _redis-cli_ tool.
 Here is a simple set followed by a get to validate the Redis deployment.

     kubectl exec -it redispack-deployment-709212938-765lg bash